coding-paul/apex-addition/README.md

 ### Python3.11

 A guide on how to download and install **Python** can be found [here](https://www.simplilearn.com/tutorials/python-tutorial/python-installation-on-windows) <br/>
-Currently, the pynput module is broken on the python versions 3.12 and above.
-Therefore, is is needed to install python on version 3.11

 ### Visual Studio Code (VSCode)